Skip to main content

 Glossary of terms

-Fervor Grade™ rubric
+Fervor Grade™ Framework

-A 100-point, 6-category rubric for evaluating contractor websites on the dimensions that drive lead generation and conversion.
+A 100-point, 6-category framework for evaluating contractor websites on the dimensions that drive lead generation and conversion.
 Each Site Inspection produces a Fervor Score (numeric, 0 to 100) which maps to a Fervor Grade™ (letter, A to F) using standard school grading thresholds.
 Categories are weighted: First Impression (20pts), Trust & Credibility (22pts), Lead Capture (20pts), Mobile Experience (15pts), Content & SEO (15pts), Accessibility (8pts).

 Site Inspection